Pateh-Bah/FBC-LMS/DEPLOYMENT/VERCEL_SUPABASE_SETUP.md

 3) Advanced: Convert Django into serverless functions for Vercel (requires substantial refactor and a WSGI-to-serverless adapter).
 Not recommended unless you want to invest in serverless migration.

-Given you prefer not to use Docker, this repository no longer includes a Dockerfile in the root.
+Given you prefer not to use containerization by default, this repository no longer includes container configuration in the root.
 Use one of the recommended approaches instead:

 1. Host Django on a platform that supports persistent Python processes (Render, Railway, Fly, Heroku).
 A `Procfile` or `render.yaml` is included for those providers.
 2. Use Vercel only for frontend and host the Django backend separately.